Justin Fontaine (ice hockey): Playing career

 Fontaine attended the University of Minnesota Duluth where he played four seasons (2007–2011) of NCAA college hockey with the Minnesota–Duluth Bulldogs.

 On April 19, 2011, the Minnesota Wild signed Fontaine as a free agent to an entry-level contract.
 In the 2013–14 season, Fontaine scored his first NHL goal on October 12, 2013 against Dan Ellis of the Dallas Stars 12 seconds into the first period – a Minnesota Wild record.
-Later the same night, fellow rookie teammate Mathew Dumba notched his first.
-Fontaine scored three goals on January 9, 2014, against the Phoenix Coyotes for his first career NHL Hat Trick.

 In his rookie season, Fontaine notched 13 goals, a good secondary scoring player for the Wild, although his 13 goals were impressive, Fontaine was sometimes a healthy scratch in favor of veteran players, when he did play however, he was mostly used as third or fourth liner.
 Fontaine finished his rookie season with 13 goals and 8 assists for 21 points.
 On July 29, 2014, Fontaine was re-signed to a 2-year contract.
 Fontaine played 9 playoff games, adding a goal and an assist against Colorado and Chicago.

 Fontaine's playing time increased in his sophomore season, as he was constantly juggled from line to line.
 His role changes however, did not affect his play, as he was able to adapt rather quickly to playing on different lines and with different players.
 He was sometimes used as first or second liner when injuries came upon the Wild, and was credited for not changing his game when he was shuffled around.
 Fontaine showed signs of his old scoring self, but showed some of his playmaking skills as well.
 Fontaine's goals decreased to just 9, but he did however, notch 22 assists.